3-hour-crypto/3-hour-crypto.github.io/index.md

 # 3rd Hour: Desktop Wallet

-If you’ve completed the previous steps, the $10 of Bitcoin and $20 of Ether you bought are sitting on what is known as an exchange wallet belonging to Coinbase or Coinmama (or whatever exchange you used).
+If you’ve completed the previous steps, the $10 of Bitcoin, $10 of Ether and $10 of Dash you bought are sitting on what is known as an exchange wallet belonging to Coinbase or Coinmama (or whatever exchange you used).

 It tends to be very dangerous to leave your cryptocurrencies on an exchange.
 Exchanges are often prime targets for hackers (e.g. [120,000 Bitcoins being stolen from Bitfinex](https://en.wikipedia.org/wiki/Bitfinex_hack)).
 Poorly-run exchanges have also gone down in the past, taking all of customers’ money with them (e.g. [Mt.
 Gox’s collapse in 2014](https://www.wired.com/2014/03/bitcoin-exchange/)).
 Even a well-run exchange like Coinbase with extensive security measures is still susceptible to [phishing and impersonation attacks](http://fortune.com/2017/08/22/bitcoin-coinbase-hack/).

-## Which desktop wallet?
-(5 min)
+## Setting up Exodus (45min)

 A wallet is like a mini-bank account which you are in full control of.
 We recommend most beginners start using a **desktop or mobile wallet**.
 Almost all cryptocurrencies have their own version of a desktop wallet.
 These wallets store your cryptocurrency’s private keys on your personal computer or mobile device.
 There is a small risk of loss from malware or crashes.
 For now, this should be sufficient for your basic cryptocurrency setup.

 For this walkthrough, we’ll be guiding you to set up [Exodus](https://www.exodus.io/), a pretty, multi-currency desktop wallet that can store both Bitcoin, Ethereum and some Altcoins.
 As of Dec 2017, there are [many other wallet options available](https://99bitcoins.com/2017s-best-bitcoin-desktop-wallets-4-wallets-reviewed-mac-windows-linux/).

-## Installing Exodus (5 min)

 ### Installing on Mac